nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 There has been extensive work in previous central programmes (as well as local and commercial offerings) that align with the core aims of the NHS Digital Health Check.
 Building upon these can provide NHS Digital Health Checks from a central platform that can be managed and configured locally.

 Existing projects do already have answers to some identified technical areas, but scoped for a local region only.
-The requirement for these is how best scale this to work at a national level, but keeping localised management of these features.
+The requirement for these is how best scale this to work at a national level, but keeping localized management of these features.

 For a complete "ideal" end to end Digital Health Check, there are challenges to be overcome (mainly around integration).
 However, that should not stop the Digital Health Check from being viewed as a viable programme.
 The areas identified can be approached in an Agile way, with both iterative and incremental advances always aiming to deliver benefit.
 With clear architecture for an extensible solution, a technical solution can be in place to allow the core components of Digital Health Check to be built upon as integration options allow.

 Each of the areas identified can be though of as a Feature (in an Agile Framework).
 With a benefit hypothesis process undertaken for each of these, the proposed measurable benefit to the citizen and the organisation can be discovered.
 This can then shape the next phases, through prioritisation and feature estimation.

-Initial requirements for "digitizing" a non digtial project often start with a desire to duplicate the existing process, with a belief this will be the easiest option.
-It is often quite the opposite, and concideration should be given to how digital can shape and refine an existing process.
-This often brings benefit to both the end user and the organisation.
+Initial requirements for "digitizing" a non digital project often start with a desire to duplicate the existing process, with a belief this will be the easiest option.
+It is often quite the opposite, and consideration should be given to how digital can shape and refine an existing process.
+This often brings benefit to both the end user and the organization.

-For an NHS Digital Health Check, a question that could be asked is *"Now the process is Digtal, should the Health Check be open to all? (as apposed to 40+)"*.
+For an NHS Digital Health Check, a question that could be asked is *"Now the process is Digital, should the Health Check be open to all? (as opposed to 40+)"*.
 A benefit to the citizen could be improved health through better prevention from more frequent self testing.
-This would also lead to more data being collected centrally about invidividials on a more frequent basis.
-This can then lead to benefits for the organisation through advanced prevention by not only looking at the situation for a citizen now, but by comparing results easily to previous Health Checks, utilising detection of unqiue trends for each citizen individually.
+This would also lead to more data being collected centrally about individuals on a more frequent basis.
+This can then lead to benefits for the organisation through advanced prevention by not only looking at the situation for a citizen now, but by comparing results easily to previous Health Checks, utilising detection of unique trends for each citizen individually.

-******* Improving the now............ *******
-Citizens
-Us Data

 # Appendix